ThreeSixtyGiving/threesixtygiving.github.io/identifiers.md

 ## Creating identifiers

 Often you will already have identifiers in your own records.
-For example, you might assign a numbers to each application or grant, or you might record a reference number for a funding recipient.
+For example, you might assign a number to each application or grant, or you might record a reference ID for a funding recipient.

 You can use these existing **internal identifiers** in constructing the identifiers that you will use in your 360 Giving data files.